keymanapp/keyboards/release/sil/sil_jarai/README.md

-Jarai (ចារាយ) keyboard
+Jarai ចារាយ (SIL) keyboard
 ==============

 Version 1.0

 Description
 -----------
-This keyboard is designed for the English language.
-It will also be useful for other languages that do not require special characters.
+Jarai ចារាយ (SIL) keyboard is for typing Jarai language using Khmer script.
+The keyboard layouts for desktop and touch devices are adapted from Khmer NiDA keyboard.

 Links
 -----